Melanierr/old-scripts/README.md

 Hello if you are reading this I would like to say :
-I won't responsible for any ban/reset account data causing by you or anyone else.
+I won't responsible for any ban/reset account causing by you or anyone else.
 Have a good day!